SimpleLookups/simplelookups.github.io/content/configuration-files/index.md

 </configSections>
 ```

 2. Add any connection strings as you would normally.
-See [MSDN](http://msdn.microsoft.com/en-us/library/cc716756(v=vs.110).aspx) for more information about this.
+See [Connection Strings](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ef/connection-strings) for more information about this.

 3. Add the ```<simpleLookups>``` element inside of the main ```<configuration>``` element.
 Like so: